 Work Package overview: WP3B evaluated the mobile app for reporting ADRs and accessing safety information.
 Studies undertaken comprised of qualitative research into motivations for reporting through an app and focus groups.
 Electronic surveys were also conducted to quantify the impact that each of the motivators identified has on reporters.
 In addition, the app prototypes developed in WP3A were evaluated for their usability.
 This work fed back to the project and into the iterative development of the mobile app.

-Work Package 4: User based evaluation
+Work Package 4: Scientific Impact Evaluation

 Work Package Lead: University of Liverpool.
 Other partners involved: LAREB, Uppsala Monitoring Centre, University College London, Novartis Pharma, Janssen Pharmaceutica, Bayer, AstraZeneca, Sanofi-Aventis Research & Development, UCB, Amgen